 The FEMA flood insurance rate map (Figure 3.4-2) for Eielson AFB was used to evaluate impacts to floodplains.
 This map identifies that approximately 49% of the base (9,296 acres) lies within the 100-year floodplain of the Tanana River (Zone AE) and meets the FEMA definition of an SFHA.
-The ROI is approximately 168 acres in size; of this, about 19 acres, or 11%, lies within the 100-year floodplain.
+The ROI is approximately 168 acres; of this, about 19 acres, or 11%, lies within the 100-year floodplain.
 Outside of the developed portions of the base, the FEMA 100-year floodplain is dominated by a mixture of vegetation types, ranging from white spruce (Picea glauca)-hardwood forests west of the Richardson Highway, to black spruce brushfields and wetlands to the east.
-In the event of a 100-year flood event, these vegetation types would serve to slow the force of floodwaters by trapping or filtering out woody material and silt.
+In the event of a 100-year flood, these vegetation types would slow the force of floodwaters by trapping or filtering out woody material and silt.

-Since its establishment in 1943, the Eielson AFB flightline has never been flooded.
+Since its establishment in 1943, the flightline has never flooded.
 Although Fairbanks is downstream of the base, it is the official flood-elevation monitoring site for the Tanana River.
-The August 1967 Flood of Record for the Tanana River was measured at 27.8 feet.
-The 2008 flooding of the Salcha and Tanana Rivers caused substantial flooding of the Salcha community to the south (upstream) of Eielson AFB.
+The August 1967 Flood of Record for the Tanana River was 27.8 feet.
+The 2008 flooding of the Salcha and Tanana Rivers caused substantial flooding of Salcha to the south (upstream) of Eielson AFB.
 During this event, a flood level of 26.53 feet was recorded on the Tanana River, 2.03 feet above the flood stage of 24.5 feet recorded at Fairbanks.
-Neither of these flood events, resulting from unusually heavy summer rains, caused flooding on Eielson AFB (USAF 2016).
+Neither of these floods, resulting from unusually heavy summer rains, caused flooding on Eielson AFB (USAF 2016).